PopaaaAlex/X-0/README.md

         In bash <br>
     git clone https://github.com/PopaaaAlex/X-0.git

-2.Navigate into the project directory:<br>
+2. Navigate into the project directory:<br>
     cd X-0

 3. Use the Makefile to compile the program:<br>